American International University-Bangladesh: Research and publications

-Extra curricular activities
+Extracurricular activities

 AIUB is one of the only eight universities from Bangladesh who have participated in the maximum level of ACM International Collegiate Programming Contest (ACM ICPC) commonly known as ACM ICPC World Final.
 In 2001, AIUB qualified for the world final through Wild Card by securing second place in ACM ICPC Kanpur Site regional.
-Office of Student Affairs (OSA) looks after the extra curricular activities of the student community through student organizations like:
+The Office of Student Affairs (OSA) looks after the extra curricular activities of the student community through many student organizations and clubs.

-AIUB Arts Club first organized "AIUB Arts Club presents 1st Inter Private University Art Exhibition- 2012" Unleashing Imagination at Dhaka Art Center.